-Kwan woke to a neighbor’s rooster’s crow.
-It was a welcome new sound these days, for her.
+Kwan woke to her neighbor’s rooster crowing.
+It was a welcome new sound these days for her.
 Other neighbors hated, she knew, these bird alarm clocks.
-She’d had a rooster someone poisoned once, along with all the hens who lived in her yard.
+She’d had a rooster, a regal bird, that someone had poisoned, along with every hen that lived in her yard.

-One morning to her horror and dismay, she went to feed them as she always did, and found their bodies littered about the yard.
-From their contorted corpses it was plain to see they’d died very painful deaths, and she never raised another chicken after that for fear of neighbors doing the same awful thing again.
+One morning, to her horror, she’d gone out to feed them, as she always did, and found their bodies littered about the yard.
+From their contorted corpses it was plain to see they’d died very painful deaths, and she never raised another chicken after that for fear the neighbors would do the same awful thing again.

-As sunup approached Kwan, a nervous wreck for hardly being able to sleep for fear of an imminent poisoning, put on a heavy jacket, the morning being so cold, retrieved a bag of feed she’d bought from the cupboard under her sink, and snuck over to the gate of her neighbor’s fenced-in yard.
-She carefully lifted the latch, and stepped stealthily inside.
+As sunup approached the next morning, Kwan, a nervous wreck for hardly being able to sleep for fear of imminent poisoning, put on a heavy jacket, the morning being cold, retrieved a bag of feed she’d bought from the cupboard under her sink, and snuck over to the gate of her neighbor’s fenced-in yard.
+Carefully lifting the latch, she stepped stealthily inside.

-Switching on the small flashlight she’d brought with her, Kwan began tiptoeing around the yard searching for the rooster.
-With the time for the crowing drawing nearer and nearer, Kwan was sweating so much she wished she’d not worn the jacket.
-Desperation grew upon her, and she began calling softly for the rooster, hoping it might come to her.
+Switching on the small flashlight she’d brought with her, Kwan began tiptoeing around the yard in search of the rooster.
+With the time for the crowing drawing nearer and nearer, Kwan was perspiring so much she wished she’d not worn a jacket.
+Her desperation grew, and she began calling softly for the rooster, hoping it might come to her.

-All of a sudden, the bird began clucking rapidly, then its body started jerking and its head twisting.
-Kwan was alarmed and reached out to the bird to try to calm it.
-Just as she touched it, the rooster went limp, and as she grasped it, Kwan knew it was dead.
-Confused, she instantly decided to take the bird and run for home.
+Then something odd occurred.
+The bird began clucking rapidly, its body jerking and its head twisting.
+Alarmed, Kwan reached out to it in order to calm it.
+Just as she touched the rooster it went limp, and as she grasped its body, Kwan knew it was dead.
+Confused, she decided the best thing to do was take the bird and run for home.